What To Expect When Closing On A House Remotely

 Sidney Richardson5-minute read

-Closing on a home remotely isn’t just for out of state buyers or investors anymore.
-With the unique circumstances of COVID-19, buying or selling a home completely online is easier and more common than ever before.
+Closing on a home remotely isn’t just for out-of-state buyers or investors anymore.
+With the unique circumstances of COVID-19, handling complex transactions is easier and more common than ever before.

-Are you considering buying or selling a home remotely?
+Are you considering closing on a mortgage remotely?
 Read on for our guide to what you should expect from remote closings.

 What Is A Remote Closing On A House?